statistics-exercises/exact-histogram/README.md

 p = scipy.stats.binom.pmf( x, n, p )
 ```

 See [this](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.stats.binom.html) website for more details.

+Notice that I have written stub code in the panel on the left to plot the two probablity mass functions side by side.
+In your final figure the probablity mass function for the uniform discrete random variable will appear in blue while the probablity mass function for the binomial random variable plot will appear in red.
+Examine the code for generating side by side bar charts carefully as you will need to produce side by side plots like these for the exercises in future weeks.

-Similar functions exist for the other types of random vairables where the probablity mass function is non-trivial:
+Functions exist for plotting the probablity mass/density functions for other types of random vairables.
+You can find information here:

 * [Geometric]()
 * [Negative binomial](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.nbinom.html)